fan-droide/buywatch_POC/README.md

 # buywatch (Proof Of Concept)
-SOLID + Web Monetization and Micropyaments for media distribution
+SOLID + Web Monetization and Micropyaments for media distribution.

 ## Summary:
-This prototype represents an original idea about how can be combined the decentralized web and the web monetization API for micropayments with the focus on media files
+This prototype represents an original idea about how can be combined the decentralized web and the web monetization API for micropayments with the focus on media files.

 ## Architecture